 Relias Onboarding assesses a nurse’s proficiency and personalizes a learning plan to ensure quality and safe practice in the top four hospital specialties: medical/surgical, labor & delivery, intensive care, and the emergency room.
 Relias Onboarding is perfect for blended learning, and the content is ANCC accredited.

-Join hundreds of nurse leaders for a webinar on Tuesday, November 14 at 3:00 p.m.
-EDT, to learn how Relias Onboarding helps improve the quality and cost-effectiveness of nurse onboarding.
+Learn how Relias Onboarding helps improve the quality and cost-effectiveness of nurse onboarding